LeoNatan/LNPopupUI/README.md

 ### Popups

-Popup consist of a popup bar and a popup content view.
-Information for the popup bar, such as the title, image and bar button items, is received by using the provided modifier API.
+Popups consist of a popup bar and a popup content view.
+Information for the popup bar, such as the title, image and bar button items, is configured using the provided modifier APIs.

-To present the popup, call the `popup(isBarPresented:isPopupOpen:content)` method:
+To present the popup, call the `popup(isBarPresented:isPopupOpen:content:)` method:

 ```swift
 TabView {